Just finished your GCSE’s and want to become a Watersports Instructor?

 This course is funded as part of a full-time 16-19 year-old further education (FE) programme.
 If you are aged 19+, you may still be eligible for funding; please speak to a course advisor on 01983 203038 for full terms and conditions.
 If you don’t meet these criteria, case-specific options are available; for more information call the Student Services team at the Isle of Wight College (01983 526631).

-Upon completion of this 1-year programme, successful learners will be fully qualified Dinghy, Windsurf, Stand-Up Paddle Board and Kayak Instructors.
-These qualifications, plus UKSA’s careers and employment advice (industry guidance sessions), will prepare students to take their first steps in to employment with the UK.
+Upon completion of this 1-year programme, successful learners will be a fully qualified Dinghy, Windsurf, Stand-Up Paddle Board Instructor and gain their 2* Kayak and FSRT training.
+These qualifications, plus UKSA’s careers and employment advice, will prepare students to take their first steps in to employment with the UK.
 Following a season’s employment as a watersports instructor it is possible to move on to UKSA’s Instructor Development Programme.
-When students turn 18 the employment opportunities can extend to overseas destinations for other providers.
+This programme will prepare you to apply for jobs with more responsibility so you can become a Senior Watersports Instructor or a Centre Manager.
+When students turn 18, the employment opportunities can extend to overseas destinations for other providers.

 How will I learn?